t-l-xin/ip/docs/README.md

 6. event [task description] /at DD/MM/YYYY HHMM - Add a Event task
 7. done [TASK_number] - Mark a task as done
 8. delete [TASK_number] - Delete a task from the task list
+9. find [TASK_KEYWORD] - Find a task by a keyword
-9. hist - Displays list of previous user input commands
+10. hist - Displays list of previous user input commands
-10. bye - Exit Duke program
+11. bye - Exit Duke program

 ____________________________________________________________